I am a sucker for simplicity.

 Here we go, my numero uno favorite!
 A straight-grained and solid piece of hickory is my go-to whomping stick.

-I keep one in my car at all times and although I’ve never had to use it I feel confidant it’d put in one helluva thrashing.
+I always keep one in my car, and although I’ve never had to use it, I feel confident it’d put in one helluva thrashing.

-Our police adviser endorses this club over almost all others (except for his own selection above) because it is the tool he’s seen more tractor trailer drivers use than any other.
+Our police adviser endorses this club over almost all others (except for his selection above) because it is the tool he’s seen more tractor-trailer drivers use than any other.

 - Simple, solid construction